TREATMENT - MYOMA

 The procedure must be performed on an empty stomach, therefore we kindly ask you not to have breakfast; you can, however, drink before the procedure.
 If you take regular medications, feel free to do so in the morning of the embolization.
 We will inform you of the medicines you should not take during the preliminary consultations.

-Upon your arrival at the health centre, you will be escorted to a single room, and then we will ask you to read the Declaration of consent.
+Upon your arrival at the health centre, you will be escorted to a room, which satisfies all expectations and then we will ask you to read the Declaration of consent.
 If you agree to sign the document, your blood pressure will be taken, a cannula will be introduced into your left forearm, and you will be shortly escorted into the operating room where the embolization procedure will start.

 During the procedure local anaesthesia will be applied at your right elbow crease, which will necessitate a needle puncture.
 After this you may feel a warm sensation caused by the dye injected in order to perform angiography, but you will not feel any pain.
 Embolization usually takes 30-40 minutes.
 During the procedure we keep you informed about the procedure and we will let you know when to prepare for a warm sensation.
 If you have any unpleasant sensations or have questions during the procedure, we can discuss those.